-Topics Map > Technical Documentation > Multimedia Content
+Topics Map > Instructional Technology > Multimedia Content

-Topics Map > Technical Documentation > Kaltura MediaSpace
+Topics Map > Instructional Technology > Kaltura MediaSpace

 Creating Instructor Response Videos

-In the article Assessing Teaching Presence in a Computer Conferencing Context, Anderson, et al. defines the role of instructors as consisting of three types:
+In the article Assessing Teaching Presence in a Computer Conferencing Context, Anderson et al. define the role of instructors as consisting of three types:

 - designer of the educational experience, including planning and administering instruction as well as evaluating and certifying competence